Changes and Amendments

 We reserve the right to modify the Disclaimer and Policies or its terms relating to the Website or Services at any time, effective upon posting of an updated version of the Disclaimer and Policies on the Website.

 Continued use of the Website after any such changes shall constitute your consent to such changes.

 You acknowledge that you have read the Disclaimer and Policies and agree to all its terms and conditions.
 By using the Website or its Services you agree to be bound by the Disclaimer and Policies.
 If you do not agree to abide by the terms of the Disclaimer and Policies, you are not authorized to use or access the Website and its Services.

 This disclaimer ("Disclaimer", "Agreement") is an agreement between Website Operator ("Website Operator", "us", "we" or "our") and you ("User", "you" or "your").
 This Disclaimer sets forth the general guidelines, terms and conditions of your use of the ericroth.org website and any of its products or services (collectively, "Website" or "Services").

-Views or opinions represented in this Website are, naturally except external contributions, personal and belong solely to Website Operator and do not represent those of people, institutions or organizations that the owner may or may not be associated with in professional or personal capacity unless explicitly stated.
+Views or opinions represented in this Website are, naturally except external contributions, personal and belong solely to us and do not represent those of people, institutions or organizations that we may or may not be associated with in professional or personal capacity unless explicitly stated.
 Such views or opinions are not intended to malign any religion, ethnic group, club, organization, company, or individual.

 Links to and from other Websites